CLEANit/MatSimPy/docs/slist.md

 </dl>

   **Parameters:**
-  * someList (list): A list of objects that cannot simply be converted to np arrays or pd dataframes
+  * someList (list): A list of objects that cannot simply be converted to np arrays or pd dataframes.
-  * indices (list): A list of integer valued indices to be extracted from another list
+  * indices (list): A list of integer valued indices to be extracted from another list.

   **Returns:**
-  *  (list): A version of the input list containing only objects found at the indices provided
+  *  (list): A version of the input list containing only objects found at the indices provided.

 ## repeatDataSampler
 <dl>